SageGram/sagegram.github.io/about.md

 I am a Mental Health Data Analyst who loves getting to the facts.
 My journey into the world of coding started in 2013 with off and on dedication.
 Howerver, with every on period, I gained a knowledge base.
 I learned some web development languages such as HTML, CSS, Bootstrap, and of course SQL a language that communicates with databases.

 # Current Job Duties
-- I help process the billing for Alameda, San Francisco and Solano County.
+- I upload billable notes to Alameda, San Francisco and Solano County System
+- Maintain and create staff information in the OA database
+- Reposnisble to for creating new user accounts and maintaining user accounts in our EHR system
-- I print reports from the county systems in addition to supporting the creation of data requests/reports.
+- I print reports from the county systems in addition to supporting the creation of data requests and reports.
-- I am on the Marketing team that:
-- Maintains the ABW website.
+- Maintain the ABW website
-- Generates content for a blog and website.
+- Generate content for ABW blog and website.
-- Manages the organizations social media platforms.
+- Manages the organizations twitter account.
 - Assists in the development of fundraising campaigns.
-- I assist in the creation of user guide documentation for the databases used by other departments.
+- Create user guide documentation for the databases used by other departments.

 # Skills
 - A Broad experience in project management from social services to technology initiatives